 These media sources are slightly to moderately conservative in bias.
 They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appealing to emotion or stereotypes) to favor conservative causes.
 These sources are generally trustworthy for information, but may require further investigation.
 See all Right-Center sources.

 - Overall, we rate the Vancouver Sun Right-Center biased based on editorial positions that lean right and High for factual reporting due to proper sourcing and a clean fact-check record.

 Bias Rating: RIGHT-CENTER

 Factual Reporting: HIGH

-Founded in 1902, the Vancouver Sun is a broadsheet daily newspaper from Vancouver, Canada that serves the British Columbia region.
-The current editor is Harold Munro and the publisher is Gordon Fisher.
+Founded in 1902, the Vancouver Sun is a broadsheet daily newspaper from Vancouver, Canada, serving the British Columbia region.

 Funded by / Ownership